Dr. Franz Richter

 Gerhard Pegam looks back to almost 30 years of experience in the Electronics Industry.
 After graduating in electrical engineering in 1981 he started his professional career as development engineer at Philips in Austria in 1982.
 In 1985 he moved on to Siemens, were he held various management positions within the passive components sector.
 In 1999 Gerhard Pegam became a member of the Management Board of EPCOS AG, a spin off from Siemens.
 He assumed the position of Chief Operating Officer before he was appointed Chief Executive Officer in 2001.

-Gerhard Pegam is a member of the Board of Directors of the machine and plant engineering company OC Oerlikon Corporation AG.
+Gerhard Pegam is a member of the Board of Directors of OC Oerlikon Corporation AG and Schaffner Holding AG.

 * since June, 2011